 Dr. Eisler taught at UCLA, CIIS, and the University of Alabama, and she authored over 500 articles in publications ranging from Behavioral Science, Futures, Political Psychology, The Christian Science Monitor, Challenge, UNESCO Courier, Brain and Mind, Human Rights Quarterly, International Journal of Women’s Studies, and World Encyclopedia of Peace, as well as chapters for books published by trade and university presses (e.g., Cambridge, Stanford, and Oxford University).
 Her research provides a new, urgently needed perspective on our past, present, and possibilities for the future, introduces a systemic change roadmap for building a more humane and sustainable world, and expands the concept of human rights to include the majority of humanity: women and children.
 Along with founding the Center for Partnership Studies, Eilser launched the Caring Economy Campaign, to demonstrate the economic value of caring for nature and caring for people, starting at birth.
 Since 2019, the Center for Partnership Studies has been developing a Social Wealth Index (SWI) using data from OECD countries to provide a concise guide to business and government policy-making in the post-industrial era.

 Dr. Eisler is the only woman among 20 major thinkers, including Hegel, Adam Smith, Marx, and Toynbee in Macrohistory and Macrohistorians, to be acknowledged for her innovative work as a cultural historian and evolutionary theorist.
 Among the many honors she has received, some highlights are the Nuclear Age Peace Leadership Award, the Feminist Pioneer award, and reognition in Great Peacemakers as one of twenty renowned leaders for world peace, alongside Mahatma Gandhi, Mother Teresa, and Martin Luther King.
+She is an honorary member of the World Future Council and the Club of Rome.
 In 1970, Dr. Eisler wrote an amicus curiae brief to the US Supreme Court explicating the legal opionion that gender-based discrimination violates the Equal Protection clause of the 14th Amendment.